benmclaren/personal-site/ben_personal_site/content/articles/arraytohash.md

 ```
 Lets go through it step by step.

-1. Firstly we define our method `array_to_hash` which takes one parameter, an array.
+1. Firstly,  we define our method `array_to_hash` which takes one parameter, an array.

 2. We create our hash variable and set it to an empty hash with the `{}`

 3. Next, we loop over the array using `.each_with_index`.
 This takes two arguments, the individual item and will also assign each item an index value.

 4.We use a ternary to set the key in both cases.
-Each case reffering to if a block has been given or not. `block_given?` simply means that it will return true if a block has been given and will subsequently call the block using yield and giving yield the parameter of index.
-If
-`block_given?` returns false then then index will be converted to a string by calling `.to_s`.
+Each case reffering to if a block has been given or not. `block_given?` simply means that it will return true if a block has been given and will subsequently call the block using yield, giving yield the parameter of index.
+If `block_given?` returns false then the index will be converted to a string by calling `.to_s`.

 For example: